VASST/PVAC/README.md

 <img src=https://github.com/VASST/PVAC/blob/master/Images/1_percent_Spheri3000.png width="187" height="148">\
 **Figure 2.** Example of phantom with doping agent added.
 (1 percent spheriglass 3000)

-#### Possible Agents
-1. Spheriglass
-- Will not decompose
-2. Titanium Dioxide (Ti0<sub>2</sub>)
-- Commonly used in labs around the world
-3. Caffeine Powder
-4. Aspirin Powder
-5. Talcum Powder

 #### Next Steps
 The next priority will be to start the process of making new phantoms to image.
-As they do not last, they will need to be imaged as soon as they have been made.
+A way to store the samples is currently being researched.
 Titanium Dioxide will most likely be the next doping agent tested.